A/N: There are OCs in this story. If you hate OCs, exit to the left.

 Disclaimer: If you know it, I do not own it.
 If you really know it, it's out of Deathly Hallows, written by JKR.

 History was littered with disasters.
-People were supposed to learn from mistakes, yet to Draco his current predicament felt like he was repeating, not being wiser and learning from the past.
+People were supposed to learn from mistakes, yet Draco felt he was repeating the same mistakes over and over, never any wiser.

 It was now clear to Draco, that instead of wanting to be his father, he ought to have learned from his father's bad choices and not followed in his footsteps.